CADLabs/ethereum-economic-model/README.md

 | [types.py](model/types.py) | Various Python types used in the model, such as the `Stage` Enum and calculation units |
 | [utils.py](model/utils.py) | Misc. utility and helper functions |

-## Running Experiments
+## Experiments

 The [experiments/](experiments/) directory contains modules for configuring and executing simulation experiments, as well as performing post-processing of the results.

-The [experiments/templates/](experiments/templates/) directory contains different experiment templates which are used in the Jupyter experiment notebooks in the [notebooks/](experiments/notebooks/) directory to answer research questions and perform scenario analyses.

-See the [notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) notebook for a walk-through of how to configure and execute an experiment.

-We created several experiment notebooks as a basis for analyzing the economics Ethereum validators are confronted with under a variety of scenarios.
-These notebooks and analysis don't aim to comprehensively illuminate the Ethereum protocol, but rather to answer the most salient questions and serve as inspiration for building out more customized analysis and model extensions.
+The [experiments/notebooks/](experiments/notebooks/) directory contains several initial experiment notebooks we have created as a basis for analyzing the economics Ethereum validators are confronted with under a variety of scenarios.
+These notebooks and analyses don't aim to comprehensively illuminate the Ethereum protocol, but rather to answer the most salient questions and serve as inspiration for building out more customized analyses and model extensions.

+The [experiments/templates/](experiments/templates/) directory contains different experiment templates which can be used to create custom experiment notebooks.
+See the [experiments/notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) notebook for a walk-through of how to configure and execute a new experiment.

 ### 1. Model Validation